jjasghar/chef-openstack-testing-stack/README.md

 ## Cleanup

-To cleanup all the nodes and start over again, using the following rake command.
+To cleanup all the nodes and start over again with a different environment or different environment attribute overrides, using the following rake command.

 ```bash
 $chef exec rake clean          # blow everything away